What I offer:

 One to one spiritual direction

-- A spiritual direction session, usually takes an hour.
+- A spiritual direction session, usually takes an hour once a month.
 I can meet you in central Wellington or in Tawa.

-- I can offer direction by skype if you live in a remote area.
+- I can offer spiritual direction by zoom if you are not in Wellington.

 Other things I offer